loaddisk/siteee/src/pages/garden/node/quotes.md

 > "Don't expect special consideration for doing the right thing"

 > "It ain't about how hard you hit.
 It's about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.
 That's how winning is done!" - Rocky Balboa

+> “We are our own griefs.
+We are our own happinesses.
+We are our own remedies.” - Huseyn Raza